-A global pharmaceutical corporation was looking for ways to anticipate the number of prescriptions that would need to be issued each month.
-Their ultimate goal was to have an accurate quarterly and yearly forecast of their prescription volumes in order to make data-driven business decisions.
+A global pharmaceutical corporation came to us looking for ways to anticipate the number of sales for two of their products that would need to be prescribed within 30 days.
+Their ultimate goal was to have an accurate forecasting model that would help their sales team to make more informed decisions.

 We developed two forecasting models, one for each product, to predict the number of sales within the 30 day timeframe.
 One of the main characteristics of this solution includes the stacking of different Machine Learning models, and with this approach, the solution was able to surpass previously challenging points related to the forecasting domain, such as dealing with non-stationary data, trending estimations, or innovation detection